pism/pism/doc/sphinx/installation/documentation.rst

    Extension error:
    Could not import extension sphinxcontrib.bibtex (exception: No module named bibtex)

-To install it see http://sphinxcontrib-bibtex.readthedocs.io/en/latest/.
+To install it see |sphinxcontrib-bibtex-url|.

 Note that if you install Sphinx using MacPorts_, you will install a version that depends on your Python version, and its executables will have names that depend on the Python